-I have provided on-line therapy for clients who have either moved away from the area but wish to continue seeing me, or those based in other countries who want an English therapist.
+I have provided on-line therapy for clients and who have either moved away from the area but wish to continue seeing me, or those based in other countries who want an English therapist.
 The comments here apply equally to my clinical supervision work.

-This work is highly effective although the ‘gold standard’ for counselling is face-to-face, in the same room.
-This has been impossible for all clients recently because of the Covid19 virus threat.
-As a consequence, I moved all of my work on-line.
+Online work is highly effective although the ‘gold standard’ for counselling is face-to-face, in the same room.
+This has been impossible for all clients and supervisees recently because of the Covid19 virus threat.
+As a consequence, I moved some but not all of my work on-line.

-The threat of Covid19 is now diminishing and with effect from 1st July 2020 I will offer all my clients the opportunity to meet with me in my therapy room in Plymstock.
-Any client wishing to continue (or start) counselling on-line can still do this.
+The threat of Covid19 is now diminishing and I offer all my clients the opportunity to meet with me in my therapy room in Plymstock.
+Any client wishing or needing to continue (or start) counselling on-line can still do this.

 There is some residual risk in meeting.
-I therefore must undertake a risk assessment with each client, which involves consideration of likely contacts and their risks from the virus (for example, if a client lives with an elderly family member, or works in a high-risk environment).
+I therefore must undertake a risk assessment with each client I meet in person, which involves consideration of likely contacts and their risks from the virus (for example, if a client lives with an elderly family member, or works in a high-risk environment).
 I will carefully manage my non-work contacts to minimise the risk of my passing on any infection.
-I will also maintain very high hygiene standards in my therapy room, disinfecting surfaces between appointments.
+I will also maintain high hygiene standards in my therapy room, disinfecting surfaces between appointments.
 I request that each client also takes due care with hygiene and virus avoidance.
 I am fully vaccinated with a booster.

 On-Line: Pros and Cons

 Working on-line means no travel.
 It is possible to talk from home, saving time, risk and expense.